varmashar/varmasharanya/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}

+Hi, I am Sharanya, a Grad student at UIUC and a proud cat-mom.

 As an Urban planner driven by data analytics, I'm interested in the interface between Urban planning and data science and how it can be used to make the right decisions about real problems.
 I am very fascinated by the fact that data